-- 1. Know about Agro processing techniques - 2.
-Know about the food preservation techniques - 3.
-Utilization of biomass in value added products - 4.
-Design of the equipment in agro and food processing industry
+- 1. Explain Agro processing techniques - 2.
+Classify food preservation techniques - 3.
+Describe the Utilization of biomass in value added products - 4.
+Design the equipment used in agro and food processing industry - 5.
+Explain and invent the solvent extraction from various sources